lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 which provides claims about the used hardware and software platform, into the CSR.

 At the time of writing, the authors are not aware of registered OIDs for these evidence formats, and so we leave the OIDs as TBD1 / TBD2.

 ##  TPM V2.0 Evidence in CSR

- TPM2 Key Attestation in CSR Attestation Statement
+This section describes TPM2 key attestation for use in a CSR.

 ### TCG Key Attestation Certify